 Tip: When you develop support for your own controls, you should select more than one control during a session.
 This enables Extensibility Accelerator to create more accurate rules, which identify all controls of the relevant type and not only the specific control that you selected.

-In this step, you verify that the automatically created rules identify the Book control in Internet Explorer.
+In this step, you verify that the automatically created rules identify the Book control in both Internet Explorer and Google Chrome.

 Click the Test Rules button, located beneath the rules.

-The Book control is highlighted in the browser, and a Done button is displayed at the top of the screen.
-(You may need to bring the browser into focus manually.)
+The Book control is highlighted in both the browsers, and a Done button is displayed at the top of the screen.
+(You may need to bring the browsers into focus manually.)